← Back to ResourcesBreed Guides

 Subvalvular aortic stenosis (SAS) is the most relevant cardiac issue in Berners.
 It is a narrowing below the aortic valve that forces the heart to work harder.
 Mild SAS may be silent.
 Moderate to severe SAS causes exercise intolerance, fainting (syncope), and sudden death in some cases.

-Ethical breeders cardiac-screen breeding stock annually with an echo, not just a GP auscultation.
+Ethical breeders cardiac-screen breeding stock annually with an echo, not just a general-practice auscultation.
 Have your Berner cardiac-screened around 12 to 18 months, again at 3 to 4 years, and annually after any abnormality is found.

 Hypothyroidism